reactjs/react.dev/beta/src/pages/learn/index.md

 You might wonder why `className="avatar"` uses quotes but `src={imageUrl}` uses curly braces.
 In JSX, curly braces are like a ["window into JavaScript"](/learn/javascript-in-jsx-with-curly-braces).
 They let you run a bit of JavaScript right in your markup!
 So `src={imageUrl}` reads the `imageUrl` prop declared on the first line and passed from the parent `Gallery` component.

 In the above example, all the data was written directly in markup.
 However, you'll often want to keep it separately.
 Here, the data is kept in an array.
-In React, you use JavaScript functions like [`map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) to [renders lists](/learn/rendering-lists) of things.
+In React, you use JavaScript functions like [`map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) to [render lists](/learn/rendering-lists) of things.

 <Sandpack>